ZhongShusheng/aivreg_stata_package/README.md

     e(Jval)            J-test statistic (GMM only)
     e(pval_J)          p-value of J-test (GMM only)
     e(betavarname)     coefficient on variable varname
-    e(SE_vcevarname)   standard error of coefficient on varname, using vce (either AR, asymp, or boot); if AR, SE approximated using CI closest to zero
+    e(SE_vcevarname)   standard error of the coefficient on varname, using vce (either AR, asymp, or boot); if AR, SE approximated using CI closest to zero
-    e(t_valvarname)    t-value for coefficient on varname
+    e(t_valvarname)    t-value for the coefficient on varname
-    e(p_more_tvarname) t-test statistic for coefficient on varname
+    e(p_more_tvarname) t-test statistic for the coefficient on varname
-    e(lb_vcevarname)   lower bound for coefficient on varname (95% confidence), using vce (AR, asymp, or boot)
+    e(lb_vcevarname)   lower bound for the coefficient on varname (95% confidence), using vce (AR, asymp, or boot)
-    e(ub_vcevarname)   upper bound for coefficient on varname (95% confidence), using vce (AR, asymp, or boot)
+    e(ub_vcevarname)   upper bound for the coefficient on varname (95% confidence), using vce (AR, asymp, or boot)

 ### Macros
     e(cmd)         "aivreg"